“I was born at an early age”- Bob Bray

 I was just sort of bitter about the job, the administration and the treatment of minorities.
 Having always suspected I was sort of aboriginal I asked my mom who denied it.
 Of course in the police industry, this would make me the brunt of jokes or nicknames.
 As a policeman, I had been reading about Neuro-Linguistic Programming (NLP) and tried to practice many techniques for creating change in myself and others, change wasn’t welcome.

 In 1990, I decided to leave and complete my degree and attended university full-time as well as working as a teaching assistant.
 I also started a part-time consulting & training business in race relations for a year and a half.
-Throughout my career as a soldier and a policeman I had been working on my degree and finally in 1991 I had earned a four-year degree in Adult Education.
+Throughout my career as a soldier and a policeman I had been working on my degree and finally, in 1991 I had earned a four-year degree in Adult Education.
 I decided I was okay with being a slow learner.
 I am currently working on my Masters in Social Work at the University of Southern California.
+University Experiences, Add: I completed a masters degree in clinical social work at USC while maintaining a reduced client load with an average of plus 90, which I thought was pretty good for a guy with ADHD and finished his first degree with a 78 average.
+My concentrations were Mental Health, Assessment & Diagnosis, Addictions and Trauma.

 Life went on and I thought I was fairly successful with family, house, cars, church, etc. I had no patience with family, few relations with my estranged kids, not a great relationship with my second wife, anger, road rage, impatience, etc. Alas, after a lifelong struggle with illness our 13-year-old son died of respiratory failure.
 It devastated us and I began to have more addiction problems.
 After attending counselling for a couple of years, I learned I was an alcoholic who hadn’t been a hard drinker in about 30 years and having being abused as a kid surfaced many times.